 President John Adams

-sets sail for France to enlist their help fighting the
+sets sail for France as a representative of the colonists.
+He hopes to enlist their help fighting the

 1923...Archeologist Howard Carter enters